trexob1t/GitGud-Quiz/README.md

 - **No guarantee** that the exam will include questions of similar format or difficulty – they may be easier or harder.
 - **This material does not replace official study sources** such as lectures or exercises.
 - The quiz questions are meant as an additional learning aid, but success depends on various factors.
 Please use other resources for preparation as well.
 - Use of these materials is at your own discretion.
-There is no guarantee of accuracy, completeness, or exam success.
+There is no guarantee of correctness, completeness, or exam success.

 Good luck with your studies!